xlynkz/xlynkz.github.io/README.md

+jim ron my wants
+voicecontrol about page would be a community listing of all members as determined by github profile phots.
+$600 web dev package.
+karl $800 ; pretend im broke.
+in 15 min, place all school stiff o hub for later management via paper. create github organizational account under fastur, and assign worker access to account with instructions on how to add value: which are instructions to follow the intention behind the project.

+Make highlevel work, hire dev to build api level organization, begin else: models, platform etc.
 ###Determining the worker, getting workers email, email request to worker to add value.
 -odesk: pay $20/day to source and assign: on VCT attach ownership to functions and in settings assign worker.